Experience Our Biggest Web App Update with 5,000+ New Genres! ???? Discover Now

 3. Context-aware Recommendation Approach

 Context has become popular in recommender systems recently and it is a relatively new and still developing field.
 The context includes the user’s situation, activity, and circumstances that content-based recommendation and collaborative filtering systems don’t take into account, but might influence music choice.
-Recent research by the Technical University of Berlin shows that 86% of music choices are influenced by the listener’s context.
+Recent research by the Technical University of Berlin shows that 86% of music choices are influenced by the listener’s context

 This could be environment-related context and user-related context.